How to Write a Moving Eulogy

 Step 1: Choose the Tone

 Contrary to what most people believe, a eulogy doesn’t necessarily need to be very serious or somber.
-Instead it can be joyful and celebratory, outright hilarious, or reflective yet optimistic depending on the nature of the lost loved one.
+Rather it can be joyful and celebratory, outright hilarious, or reflective yet optimistic depending on the nature of the lost loved one.

 Make your decision and jump to the next step.